diegopereyra99/live-karaoke/README.md

 - `index.html` and `search_index.json` will be added next per SPEC.md.
 - See `SPEC.md` for details on data model and repository goals.

+URL checks

+- Verify that all `lyrics_url` entries are valid (no redirects, no 4xx/5xx):
+  - Build first: `python3 scripts/build.py`
+  - Then run: `python3 scripts/check_lyrics_urls.py --input dist/karaoke_song_list.json --output dist/lyrics_url_report.json`
+  - Exit code is non‑zero if any failures are found.
+The detailed JSON report lists failing songs and reasons.